Skip to main content

 " You decide."
 His answer made her frown.

 " I am staying here two more days because I need to make sure the borders are safe."
-He said knowing how her reactions will be.
+He said, knowing how her reactions would be.

 " I will help you."
 She was eager.